How To Fix Dry Air, Humid Air, And Improve Indoor Air Quality

 The Indoor Air Problem: Dry Air

 If you live in the northern U.S., at high elevation, or anywhere that gets cold enough to necessitate turning on the heat for part of the year, dry indoor air is practically a given.
-The Environmental Protection Agency advises keeping humidity levels between 30 percent and 50 percent, but rarely do homes with the heat running constantly even scratch 30.
+The Environmental Protection Agency advises keeping humidity levels between 30% and 50%, but rarely do homes with the heat running constantly even scratch 30.

-Some of what happens when the air is too arid is obvious and annoying: scaly skin, staticky hair, itchy scalp.
+Some of what happens when the air is too dry is obvious and annoying: scaly skin, staticky hair, itchy scalp.
 Nosebleeds are common as well, because when the tiny blood vessels in our nasal passageways dry out, they become brittle and burst easily.
 But dry air introduces more health hazards than many people realize.
-First of all, it’s easier to get dehydrated because the body loses fluids while we breathe.
+First, it’s easier to get dehydrated because the body loses fluids while we breathe.
 And along with causing headaches, dizziness, or nausea, dehydration can make us more prone to respiratory ailments.